-Mr. Vischer is in his 10th year as dean of the School of Law.
-Prior to joining the University, he was associated with Kirkland & Ellis in Chicago, where he practiced corporate litigation.
+Prior to joining the University, Mr. Vischer was associated with Kirkland & Ellis in Chicago, where he practiced corporate litigation.
 He clerked for three federal judges: Judge David Ebel of the Tenth Circuit Court of Appeals, Judge Joan Gottschall of the Northern District of Illinois, and Judge John Wiese of the Court of Federal Claims.
 He received his B.A. degree, summa cum laude, from the University of New Orleans, and his J.D., cum laude, from Harvard Law School, where he was an editor of the Harvard Law Review.